Storm Chaser Ben Holcomb

-Ben also helped put together the SPC Video Lecture Series and the Tornado Forecasting Workshop while he was working at the University of Oklahoma School of Meteorology.
-He also assisted with international weather installations in Thailand, Indonesia, and Dubai while working at Weather Decision Technologies.
+Ben has worked with numerous media outlets from local TV stations to national news networks and had his storm chaser video shown worldwide.
+He helped put together the SPC Video Lecture Series and the Tornado Forecasting Workshop while working at The University of Oklahoma.
+Ben was a member of RACES in the Lansing area and ran the county Skywarn program.
+Ben has also assisted with international weather installations in Thailand, Indonesia, and Dubai.

 Storm Chaser Ben Holcomb Track Map

 This map utilizes my last known SpotterNetwork location.
 The map updates locations automatically when I am active.

 - November 29, 2022 - Moderate risk 15% hatched bust in late November in Dixie (1164 Miles)

 - May 30, 2022 - Started off near a moderate risk/15% hatched tornado risk in Sioux City and chased supercells in southern Kansas (648 Miles)

 - May 29, 2022 - A potentially potent day in Northeastern Nebraska in a showdown with the cap.
 The cap won.
 (709 Miles)